What is a Memory Screening?

 March 6th, 2018

-Our last memory screening took place at the Christ Church Episcopal in Las Vegas, Nevada.
+Our first memory screening took place at the Christ Church Episcopal in Las Vegas, Nevada.
 Ages ranged from 21 to 93 years old.
 Of the 30 participants, 24 had never been screened before.
 What a great success in spreading awareness throughout our community!